Set in 15 acres of beautiful countryside Ard na Ciuin is also run as a small subsistence farm.

 What is a subsistence farm?
-Well, we plant and grow almost all of our own food right here, for ourselves and our guests and our livestock to enjoy and not primarily for sale elsewhere.
+Well, we plant and grow almost all of our own food right here, for our guests, ourselves and our livestock to enjoy; and not primarily for sale elsewhere.

 Animal welfare is at the top of our list of priorities and our livestock is reared, fed, and tested in line with the highest standards of practice.
 We use local butchers to keep stress levels to a minimum and the quality of our meat as high as possible.

 We deplore waste and use virtually all parts of the animal concerned.
 Our wool is turned into felt products and our animal skins are tanned and the leather worked in to useable items by local artisans.